At a Glance - Vertical Asymptotes

 As x gets closer to zero from the right, f(x) keeps growing like Pinocchio's nose.
 As x gets closer to zero from the left, f(x) keeps getting smaller and more negative.
 When we connect the dots with this in mind, we find this picture:

-This line is an example of a vertical asymptote.
-The function gets ridiculously close to this line, since x keeps getting closer and closer to zero.
+This line x = 0 is an example of a vertical asymptote.
+The function gets ridiculously close to this line, as x keeps getting closer and closer to zero.

 For those who would like a more definition-like definition, here it is.
 Let f(x) be some function, and a some value.
 If